konalegi/asynk/README.md

   # here sending asynchronous messages
   Asynk::Publisher.publish('sample_app.v1.users.notifications', { name: 'Tom', surname: 'Lane' })
 ```

-Library is made for interconnection for between microservices, it's highly recomended to use only asynchronous methods.
-If you making synchronous requests during any client request, it's bad design.
-Is you need some data from another microservice, just copy to your local store with eventually consistency.

 Asynk is using pool for channels for receiving and sending messages.